OsteoEd

 • ORAI (Osteoporosis Risk Assessment Instrument )

-The 2002 U.S. Preventative Services Task Force guidelines recommend screening:
+The 2002 U.S. Preventive Services Task Force guidelines recommend screening:

 • Women age 65 and older